GlobalWebIndex/challenge-calcs/README.md

 # Challenge: Calculations

 Hey folks,
 welcome to our calculation challenge.
-Our team is responsible for API which makes various types of calculations over data.
-In our challenge data are represented by respondents.
-Each respondent answered on options of questions.
-Based on their answers we're able to profile them into groups (audiences) with same or similar characteristics and make a basic analysis.
+Our team is responsible for the API which makes various types of calculations over the GWI dataset.
+In our challenge, data are represented by respondents.
+A respondent answers each question by selecting one or more options. (e.g. Selecting ‘Female’ when asked ‘what gender are you?’ or selecting ‘music’, ‘gaming’ and ‘cooking’ when asked ‘What are your interests?’.
+Each respondent is given a weighting so all respondents together represent the total internet population of a country.
+Based on the responses we can answer basic questions like “How many respondents are female?”  but we are able to combine data points together and profile them into groups (audiences) with same or similar characteristics and make a basic analysis. (e.g. we may make an audience of those interested in gaming or music then ask more complex questions like “How many women are interested in gaming or music?”)

 ## Vocabulary
 * **respondent** - A single user who has answered a set of questions in our surveys.